romzorus/dux-standard/README.md

 ```
 A `lineinfile.rs` file is created in `lib/taskexec/src/modules`.
 Now you only have to care about this file.
 The integration is done.
 It is a template in which you will find explanations and guidelines.
 When you are done with this file, just `cargo build` and try using your new module in a TaskList !

+## Want to talk about this project ?
+Open to suggestions, feedback, requests and any contribution !
+Let's talk [here](https://discord.com/invite/2gxAW7uzsx) !

 ## License
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.